Vannsl/vue-3-sanitize/README.md

 1. Fork it
 1. Create your feature branch: `git checkout -b feature-or-bugfix`
 1. Add your changes: `git add files`
-1. Commit your changes: `git commit -m 'Add some feature'`
+1. Commit your changes: `git commit -m "Add some feature"`
 1. Push to the branch: `git push origin feature-or-bugfix`
-1. Sumbit a forked pull request
+1. Submit a forked pull request

 ## License